 – Cardiologist, London, UK

-Sample: Research conducted 26 – 30 March 2020 with n=10 HCPs across the US and UK.
+Sample: Research conducted by THE PLANNING SHOP 26 – 30 March 2020 with n=10 HCPs across the US and UK.
 US physicians were recruited from NYC, Philadelphia, DC areas.
 UK physicians recruited from London and the North.
 N=4 Oncologists, n=2 PCPs/GPs, n=2 Endocrinologists, n=2 Cardiologists.

 By Anna Dnes

 Accessing the ‘fast-thinking’ side of the brain through digital approaches can elicit better responses during market research, says Anna Dnes.

 In 2011 Daniel Kahnemann’s best-selling book ‘Thinking, Fast and Slow’, described two different ways the brain forms thoughts: System One (Fast-Thinking) and System Two (Slow-Thinking).